 Big Data for State and Local Government: Beyond the Hype

-In order to keep buses and trains running on time, transit authority officials can use data and ticketing data to analyze rider habits, traffic schedules and other factors that influence how people get around town.
-Patterns in data can tell officials when more rides should be scheduled to account for increases in passengers, and when schedules need to be adjusted based on predictable traffic patterns in specific time periods.
+In order to keep buses and trains running on time, transit authority officials can use ticketing data correlated with GPS data to analyze rider habits, traffic schedules and other factors that influence how people get around town.
+Patterns in the data tell officials when more rides need to be scheduled or when schedules should be adjusted based on traffic patterns during specific time periods.

 People often demand transparency from their government officials about how they spend their money.
 By using big data analytics, governments can improve the way they allocate funds by finding and eliminating potential inefficiencies in spending.
 Officials can break down everything from budgeting to planning to human resources initiatives, finding ways to trim funding and reallocate dollars toward initiatives where the funds will help the most.